Upper

 Natural materials

-• Premium feel and greater structural durability.
+• It has a premium feel and increased structural durability.

 • Increased weight.